Gervi-Hera-Vitr/the-echoes-of-wasteland/docs/_pages/contributing.markdown

   - title: "Box Setup"
     image: rezs/images/LocalDevBadge.png
     image_alt: "The Echoes Protagonist Badge"
-    text: "How do we setup the development environment for the Echoes of the Wasteland?"
+    text: "How do we setup the development environment for the Echoes of Wasteland?"
   - title: "Java Setup"
     text: "Configuring local Java development environment."
   - title: "Python Setup"